ChitambarLab/CVChannel.jl/README.md

 To run a single test,  you can either run the test file like a script from the command line, or you can run it within your text editor.

+## Build Documentation

+Please refer to the [Documnenter.jl](https://juliadocs.github.io/Documenter.jl/stable/) documentation for details on how  to write Julia documentation.

+To write documentation, you will need to  build the  site locally to verify  that the content renders properly.
+To build the documentation, run
+* `$ julia --color=yes ./docs/make.jl`

+This will construct the HTML for the Julia documentation.
+You will want to  view the constructed website in your browser by spawning a local http server.
+This is done by navigating to the `./docs/build` directory and running the following  python command:
+* `$ python3 -m http.server --bind  localhost`

+Then copy/paste the returned url into your web browser.
+For this to work, you will need to have python version 3 installed.
+The above command will deploy an http server on your local machine (`localhost`).
+The server will serve the `index.html` page in the build directory.

 ## Run Scripts

 To run a script: